aryazakaria01/Yuii-Dev/README.md

 Can be found on telegram as [YuiChan](https://t.me/@YuaMikami69_bot).

-The Support group can be reached out to at [Yuii Chan Club](https://t.me/YuiiSupport), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [Yuii Support | ON TOPIC](https://t.me/YuiiSupport), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.